WWPCA/IeltsPrep/GDPR_FRAMEWORK_GUIDE.md

 - **Consent Records**: All consent actions are logged for accountability and compliance.
 - **Cookie Banner**: User-friendly cookie banner with options to accept all or customize preferences.

+## Audio Recording Privacy Protection

+The platform implements strict privacy controls for audio recordings during microphone testing and speaking assessments:

+- **Immediate Deletion**: Microphone test recordings are automatically deleted after playback (maximum 30 seconds retention)
+- **No Long-term Storage**: Voice recordings are never stored permanently on servers
+- **Memory-only Processing**: Audio data exists only in browser memory during testing
+- **Clear User Notifications**: Users are informed when recordings are deleted with "(Recording deleted for privacy)" messages
+- **Zero Data Retention**: No voice data is retained after assessment completion
+- **Browser-based Processing**: All audio processing happens locally in the user's browser for maximum privacy

 ## Data Storage & Retention

 The framework implements privacy-by-design principles for data storage: